redis/redis-om-python/README.md

 abstractions and tools, like an ORM and leaderboard.

-## ORM/ODM
+## ORM

-redis-developer-python includes an ORM/ODM.
+redis-developer-python includes an Object Redis Mapper.

 ### Declarative model classes